mattppal/blog/src/content/blog/level-up-medallion-architecture.md

 ## 🏃‍♂️ Going for Gold

 In the theme of my [last article](/posts/what-is-delta), we're continuing with Databricks-inspired buzzwords.
-I like this one, because it lets me make liberal use of running emojis. 🤷‍♂️
+I like this one because it lets me make liberal use of running emojis. 🤷‍♂️

 A medallion architecture is a data design pattern used to logically organize data in a lakehouse; to incrementally improve the quality of data as it flows through data quality "layers."